alyssadata/Awakening-Codex-AI-Foundations-PROVENANCE-RECEIPTS/03_definitions/core-terms/goal.md

 - Not intent (intent is the aim; a goal is a target state)
 - Not values (values determine which goals matter)
 - Not capability (being able to do something is not having a goal)
+- Not a task or instruction.
+Tasks are assigned.
+Goals are held and pursued as internal targets

 ## Dependencies